greasydeal/supermacro/README.md

  - SuperMacro can be loaded by typing `//lua load supermacro` into the FFXI chat input or by typing `lua load supermacro` directly into the Windower console.

- - `//lua reload supermacro` will reload SuperMacro
+ - `//lua reload supermacro` will reload SuperMacro.

+ - `//lua unload supermacro` will unload SuperMacro.

 ## Setting Up SuperMacro
  - ### Profiles